Get the FREE one-click dictionary software for Windows

 - expire

-Derived forms: run out, running out, ran out, runs out
+Derived forms: run out, runs out, running out, ran out

-Type of: cease, consume, course, deplete, discontinue, eat, eat up, end, exhaust, fatigue, feed, finish, flow, go away, go forth, jade, leave, off [informal], pall, run, run through, stop, terminate, tire, use up, weary, wipe out
+Type of: cease, consume, course, deplete, discontinue, eat, eat up, end, exhaust, expend, feed, finish, flow, go away, go forth, leave, off [informal], run, run through, stop, terminate, use, use up, wipe out

 Encyclopedia: Run out